|4/F, 33 Granville Road, Tsim Sha Tsui, Kowloon, Hong Kong

 In 2013, we launched the “Arts Development Fund for Children with Special Needs” aiming to promote art development for children with special needs.
 Through provision of art activities, subsidies, and parents and public education, we foster artistic inclusion in society.

 From December 2015 onwards, our service received a grant from the Lotteries Fund for the “Pilot Scheme of On-site Preschool Rehabilitation Services".
-After the regularisation of this pilot scheme in October 2018, our service operates 4 teams, named as “Bridge-Integrated Education Service”.
-Our teams provide support to 640 children with special educational needs in 58 kindergartens, their parents, as well as their teachers.
+The Government has regularised the Tier 1 Support Services and integrated them with OPRS since September 2023.
+At present, our service operates 6 teams, named as “Bridge-Integrated Education Service”.
+Our teams offer comprehensive and timely assistance to pre‑school children with different levels of special needs through inter-disciplinary service teams under a school-based and integrated approach.

 At present, our service provides more than 3,000 preschool rehabilitation places subsidised by the SWD.
 There are also more than 100 kindergartens and kindergarten-cum-child care centres partnering with us.